grottrup/AirTrafficMonitor/README.md

 # AirTrafficMonitor

-Pushing to master now requires code reviews by 1 other member of the team.
+Pushing to master now requires a code review by 1 other member of the team.
 Please use feature branches.

 ## How to add a Jenkins test job